thesse1/webmethods-api-gateway-staging/README.md

 Each API project must include one Postman test collection under the name APITest.json in its root folder.
 This test collection will be executed automatically on the BUILD environment for every deployment on DEV, TEST and PROD.
 It can be created by exporting a test collection in the Postman REST client and storing it directly in the API project's root folder under the name APITest.json.

 > Note: The test requests in the Postman collection must use the following environment variables for addressing the API Gateway.
 Otherwise, the requests will not work in the automatic execution on the BUILD environment.
-Developers can import and use the environment definition for the central DESIGN environment in the Postman REST client at /environments/config_environment_demo.json.
+Developers can import and use the environment definitions in the Postman REST client from the /environments folder.

 | Environment variable | README |
 | ------ | ------ |